 There may be bespoke ancillary services provided to a particular passenger TOC.
 The actual costs incurred by the Infrastructure Manager in providing these services will be paid by the relevant passenger TOC to the Infrastructure Manager.

+London St. Pancras Highspeed is currently developing its approach to the Station Enhancement Project charge (“StEP charge”), which is intended to support the funding and delivery of St Pancras International enhancement works subject for further approval.
+Further information on the framework for station enhancements is set out in the Station Enhancements Policy at Annex 6.

 Station Access Charges

 The Station Access Charges comprise:

-(a) Common charges; and
+(a) common charges

-(b) Exclusive charges.
+(b) exclusive charges.

 Common Charges: The common charges are made up of the following components: